What part of “Thou Shalt not kill” don’t we understand?

 Here are suggestions for both concerned citizens and lawmakers.
 First, the suggestions for citizens.

 1. Understand what works.
-The gun lobby wields power because it knows that money talks and its ...
+The gun lobby wields power because it knows that money talks and ...

 Continue Reading →